 An example of loan refinancing would be applying for a new, comparatively cheaper loan and using the proceeds from that loan to pay off the balance from an existing loan.
-Refinancing is a more quicker process than restructuring because in refinancing it is easier to qualify for and it has a positive impact on the credit scores since the payment history will portray the original loan as paid off.
+Refinancing is a quicker process than restructuring because refinancing is easier to qualify for and it has a positive impact on the credit scores since the payment history will portray the original loan as paid off.

 Is refinancing a good idea?

-Refinancing can be done for various reasons such as reducing interest rates on loans, consolidating loans, changing the loan structure or to reduce the overall loan burden.
+Refinancing can be done for various reasons such as reducing interest rates on loans, consolidating loans, changing the loan structure or reducing the overall loan burden.
 Borrowers with good credit scores can greatly benefit from refinancing as they are highly capable of securing more favourable contract terms and lower interest rates.